 If you were seriously burned or lost a loved one due to an electrocution accident, it is important to seek legal help at once.
 At Cannon & Dunphy, our team of Milwaukee job site electrocution lawyers aims to recover the maximum in damages in these cases.
-We can fully investigate the facts to determine how to best move forward with legal action.
+Our Wisconsin personal injury lawyers can fully investigate the facts to determine how to best move forward with legal action.

 Any accident that involves electricity poses the risk of severe, disfiguring burns or death.
 Electrocution accidents occur far too often.
 In fact, electrocution is listed as number three on OSHA’s “Fatal Four” list of the four leading causes of construction accident fatalities.